Game development kit: Wii U

-Nintendo maintains a unified developer program for both its Wii U and Nintendo 3DS families of platforms.
-This developer program provides software and middleware to developers, and allows developers to self-publish their games to the Nintendo eShop.
+Nintendo maintained a unified developer program for both its Wii U and Nintendo 3DS families of platforms.
+This developer program provided software and middleware to developers, and allowed developers to self-publish their games to the Nintendo eShop.
 Games and applications published through this program are considered "third-party" and do not belong to Nintendo, allowing independent developers to publish their games on multiple different platforms.
+This service ended alongside the closure of the Wii U and 3DS eShops on the 27 March 2023.

 The Wii U development hardware consists of a system called "CAT-DEV", with its accompanying peripherals such as the Display Remote Controller (presumably the Wii U GamePad) and sensor bar.

 Nintendo 3DS Family

 Nintendo's developer program allows developers to use Nintendo 3DS development kits, and allows developers to self-publish their games to the Nintendo eShop.
 As mentioned in the Nintendo Wii U section above, games and applications published through this program are considered "third-party" and do not belong to Nintendo, allowing independent developers to publish their games on multiple different platforms.

-Strangely, some 3DS development kits cannot play retail games.
+Ninth generation

+Xbox Series

+Development kits for the Xbox Series X were released to developers in 2020.
+The device included support for loading software via USB-C and 10 Gigabit Ethernet to reduce development bottlenecks, programmable exterior buttons for debugging options (e.g., displaying a game's real-time frame rate on-screen), and a built-in LCD screen for displaying diagnostic information.
+Its hardware featured an 8-core AMD Zen 2-architecture CPU, an RDNA GPU with 56 Compute Units, and 40 GB of onboard RAM (compared to the consumer console's 16 GB).
+It had the physical appearance of an Xbox One X development kit.